 surveys function to supplement and quality check the data collected from

 If you like what you hear, consider volunteering as part of our census team!

 In both 2011 and 2012, the average daily count by the Eco-Counter sensors on the Perimeter Road was 1,100.
 That number rose to 1,200 average daily users in 2013 and 2014.
-That difference may seem insignificant at first glance, however that's an average of over 1,000 people visiting the Reservation a day.
-An example of the daily count totals for all sensors is provided below.
+That difference may seem insignificant at first glance, however that's an average of 100 more people per day visiting the reservation!
+An example of average daily counts for entrance sensors is provided below.

-User type data collected from the surveys, shown in the pie chart below, indicates that almost half of all users at the Reservation are walkers, while almost 20% are dogs.
+User type data collected from 2014 surveys, shown in the pie chart below, indicates that over half of all users at the Reservation are walkers, while almost 20% are dogs.
 These data help us inform our shared use management strategies!